lukemccarvill/LED-Globe-Project/README.md

   <strong>Figure 1: Graph of Top 30 Countries by Primary Energy Consumption</strong>
 </p>

-This is only the top 30 countries – Let's instead include all 212 entities (countries, dependencies, microstates, etc. included by *Our World in Data*).
-It is nearly linear in base-10 logarithmic format!
+This is only the top 30 countries – what if we include all 212 entities (countries, dependencies, microstates, etc. included by *Our World in Data*)?
+It is simpler to see the quantities in logarithmic format:

 <p align="center">
   <img src="images/Graph_PEC_AllCountries_LinearScale.png" alt="Graph of All Countries" width="450"/>